 Patients who are addicted to alcohol and drugs may ignore during the state of stupor or during the stage of withdrawal, the essential precautions for the use of implants.
 This may result in complications of failure of implants.

-An obese patient produces abnormal stresses leading to increased load on the implant which ultimately results in failure of the implant.
+An obese patient produces abnormal stresses leading to increased load on the implant.
+This ultimately results in failure of the implant.

 If the patient indulges in an activity involving significant muscular strain in the implanted region, then the result could be a failure of the implant.